-UL study abroad has been recognized for meeting the Forum on Education Abroad's Standards of Good Practice.
+UL study abroad meets the Forum on Education Abroad Standards of Good Practice.
 Study abroad students are fully integrated, taking the same courses, seminars, tutorials, and tests as Irish and other international students.
-Students may select and combine courses from all six colleges: Business, Education, Engineering, Humanities, Informatics & Electronics, and Science.
+Students may select and combine courses from all six colleges: Business, Education, Engineering,

+Humanities, Informatics & Electronics, and Science.